MegaTKC/linebrowser/README.md

 This is achieved by using intermediate slots which filter events, and by adding signal redirection (using lamba functions to keep it short).

+### To do
+- Currently nothing

+Request for things in the issues tab!

 ## Other licenses

-Icons used in the application are by [Yusuke Kamiyaman](http://p.yusukekamiyamane.com/).
+Icons used are created by [Yusuke Kamiyaman](http://p.yusukekamiyamane.com/).